HadrienG2/prefix_num_ops/README.md

 I am also willing to reconsider any point of the above policy if someone manages to make a good argument against it.
 Issues are welcome!

+## License

+This crate is distributed under the terms of the MPLv2 license.
+See the LICENSE file for details.

+More relaxed licensing (Apache, MIT, BSD...) may also be negociated, in exchange of a financial contribution.
+Contact me for details at knights_of_ni AT gmx DOTCOM.